James Quinn-Irons

 James Carmony Quinn-Irons (born July 14, 2004) is an American professional baseball outfielder in the Tampa Bay Rays organization.
 He played college baseball for the George Mason Patriots of the Atlantic 10 Conference.
-In 2025, he was named Atlantic 10 Player of the Year and became the first Golden Spikes Award semifinalist in George Mason history.
+In 2025, he was named Atlantic 10 Conference Player of the Year and became the first Golden Spikes Award semifinalist in George Mason history.

 Early life

 Quinn-Irons grew up in Reston, Virginia, and attended South Lakes High School, where he was a standout baseball player.
 As a senior, he hit .471 with six home runs and earned Concord Conference Player of the Year honors.
 He was named First Team All-Region, First Team All-State, and Second Team All-Met.
 He played club baseball with the MVP Dawgs.

 College career

 2023 season

 Quinn-Irons appeared in 37 games (36 starts) as a freshman, leading the Patriots with a .380 batting average.
 He hit four home runs, drove in 32 runs, and stole 10 bases.
 He was named to the A-10 All-Rookie Team.